 .cpp file must include the

 Assume I had a bad day.
-I defined a function func which gets and int and returns an int.
+I defined a function func that gets an int and returns an int.

 My mistake was that I declared this function in the header file impl.h getting an int but returning a std::string.